 Use the canonical tag to indicate which web pages are pages you want to be indexed.
 For example, if your shopping cart creates new URLs because of reviews or comments (meaning you have more than one page with the same content, except one has reviews or comments and the original does not), the canonical tag will tell the search engines which page they should be paying attention to.

 You can add nofollow attributes to links that point to areas of duplicate content.
 However, you have to be extremely thorough at making sure you find every single link that needs to be nofollowed (because Google will find them).

 The Golden Rule of SEO – Make Usability a Priority

 As you know, Google is a search engine that is very worried about its users and their experience.
-First of all, you should make your online store convenient and useful for customers in order to achieve its respect.
+First of all, you should make your online store convenient and useful for customers to achieve its respect.
 What is good and unique to your clients – it’s good for Google.

-The more time people spend on your site, and less they click back to the search results page is a great indication that Google is sending them to the right place.
+The more time people spend on your site, and the less they click back to the search results page is a great indication that Google is sending them to the right place.

-Finally, people who like your website and what it has to offer are much more likely to link to it – and as we said before, links are what drive you to top the search results page!
+Finally, people who like your website and what it has to offer are much more likely to link to it – and as we said before, links are what drive you to the top of the search results page!